randalrausch/disruptwell/README.md

 # Global GDP per capita
  - if we look at at the actual number instead of the improvement rate, the shape of the curve shows a more obvious improvement.
     - On the average, the world is always improving.
     - keep in mind when you get depressed with all the negative press.
 The reality is the world is becoming a better place every day when you look at the data on things like:
       - infant mortality rate
       - average life span
       - average GDP per capita
       - number of people in extreme poverty

       - enjoy a feel good moment and consider that over the last 60 years, the average quality of life for the average person on this planet has improved substantially!

  - but I digress... the point i am trying to make is that, while the world continues to get a little better, a litte more productive, a little more efficient every year, every so often, there are disruptions that rapidly increase the rate of improvement.
    - We call these revolutions and we are entering a big one now.

-# Revolutions
-## 4th Industrial Revolution
+# 4th Industrial Revolution
   - Describe 1-4
   - We are now in 4th industrial Revolution
   -

-- these are magor changes in the global productivity improvement rates.
-- Let's zoom in a little and talk about productivity enhancements over the last few years.
-  - Let talk about more efficient use of resources.
-# Gig Economy

-## 150 Gig Economy Apps...
-  yup, it's real now.
-    - Gig Economy
-      - use to be if a company needed a graphic artist, or an accountant, administrative assistant, designer, or a what ever
-        - hire them
-        - hire a firm that made resources available to the companies
-      - now, gig it... use an accountant when you need an accountant... without firm overhead
-      - need something, get something (Fiver, etc. etc. etc.)

 # Internet of Things